jessuppi/recover-deleted-photos/readme.md

 ### 0.14.9
 - set `android:allowBackup` to `false` to disable unnecessary data backups
+- reused a single `DateFormat` instance for `dateReadable` to improve performance

 ### 0.14.8
 - replaced menu icon with Material view list icon and removed hardcoded fill colors